Blog post

 Sonar’s secrets detection is ready for enterprise needs

 For people who develop their own internal APIs and have to manage their own in-house secrets, there is no way for us at Sonar to know the format of these secrets.
-This is why, the SonarQube Enterprise Edition (and higher) provides the possibility to define your own secret patterns.
+This is why, the SonarQube Server Enterprise Edition (and higher) provides the possibility to define your own secret patterns.
 This means you can make sure none of your internal secrets are leaking even internally to prevent attack from the inside.
 If you want to know more about how to add your own secret patterns, check the related documentation.

 Let’s try secrets detection!

 Ready to start the journey and prevent secrets from leaking?
-Install the latest version of SonarLint for your favorite IDE, upgrade your SonarQube instance to v10.3, or simply check out SonarQube or SonarCloud.
+Install the latest version of SonarQube for IDE for your favorite IDE, upgrade your SonarQube Server instance to v10.3, or simply check out SonarQube Server or SonarQube Cloud.

 Alex